davisjones.work

 These papers explore the early Americas as a contested Atlantic World shaped by empire, violence, labor systems, and mythmaking.
 From piracy in the Caribbean to revolution in Boston and independence movements across the hemisphere, this work examines how power was constructed, challenged, and remembered.

-Benjamin Hornigold: A Nuanced Study of the Golden Age of Piracy
+Benjamin Hornigold and the Golden Age of Piracy

-This paper examines Benjamin Hornigold (1680-1719) and the Pirate Republic of Nassau as a window into power, legality, and survival in the early eighteenth-century Atlantic World.
-It argues that the Golden Age of Piracy emerged from imperial warfare, destructive hurricanes, and the collapse of colonial governance in the Caribbean.
-Moving beyond romanticized portrayals of pirates as simple outlaws, the paper shows how pirates of this era operated within blurred boundaries between crime and empire, while pirate communities practiced collective decision-making, elected leadership, and negotiated order in spaces largely abandoned by the state.
+This paper examines Benjamin Hornigold and the Pirate Republic of Nassau as a window into power, legality, and survival in the early eighteenth-century Atlantic world, arguing that the Golden Age of Piracy emerged from imperial warfare, devastating hurricanes, and the collapse of colonial governance in the Caribbean.
+Moving beyond romanticized portrayals of pirates as mere outlaws, it shows how pirate crews operated within blurred boundaries between crime and empire, while experimenting with collective decision-making, elected leadership, and shared profits in ways that anticipated later democratic and labor movements.
+At the same time, piracy endures as a compelling subject because it represents one of the era’s most visible forms of anti-colonial resistance: sailors who refused hierarchy, disrupted imperial trade, and forged alternative systems of order in spaces abandoned by the state.
+Their legacy exists in the tension between brutality and liberation, between historical record and mythmaking, where terrifying figures of the sea become unlikely symbols of autonomy and rebellion.

 Read Now (3403 words)

-This paper examines the Boston Massacre (March 5th, 1770), highlighting how conflicting eyewitness accounts, propagandistic imagery and the trials of Captain Preston and his soldiers shaped public memory of the event.
-By analyzing media portrayals, political agendas, and the role of town meetings in framing the story, the paper argues that the Boston Massacre reveals the enduring power of media to transform contested facts into mobilizing symbols of resistance and identity.
+This paper examines the Boston Massacre (March 5th, 1770), highlighting how conflicting eyewitness accounts, propagandistic imagery, and the trials of Captain Preston and his soldiers shaped public memory of the event.
+By analyzing media portrayals, political agendas, and the role of town meetings in framing the story, the paper argues that the Boston Massacre reveals the enduring power of media efforts to transform contested facts into mobilizing symbols of resistance, control, and identity.

 Read Now (2269 words)